-- Show concern and empathy by acknowledging your little one’s concerns using a non-accusing tone.
-E.g. “Tom, I’ve noticed that there’s something about teeth brushing you find really difficult” or “getting up for school in the morning seems a real struggle”
+Show concern and empathy by acknowledging your child’s concerns using a non-accusing tone.
+For example: “Tom, I’ve noticed that there’s something about teeth brushing you find really difficult” or “Getting up for school in the morning seems a real struggle”

-- Define the problem: i.e. explain briefly, and without lecturing, why the behaviour needs to change: “brushing teeth stops them rotting” “getting up on time makes the morning calmer and gives you time to have breakfast”.
-Use the “when, then” technique to teach your child the impact of their behaviour on other people.
-E.g. “when you call people names, then they get sad and feel hurt” “when you say sorry, I feel ready to have fun again”.
+Define the problem Explain briefly, and without lecturing, why the behaviour needs to change: “Brushing teeth stops them rotting” “Getting up on time makes the morning calmer and gives you time to have breakfast”.
+Use the “When, then” technique to teach your child the impact of their behaviour on other people, for example: "When you call people names, then they get sad and feel hurt” “When you say sorry, I feel ready to have fun again”.

-- Ask for ideas: "let's think about what might make this easier" "what do you think would help?"
+Ask for ideas "Let's think about what might make this easier" or "What do you think would help?"

-- Review: suggest you both sit down together after a week or so of the new routine.
-Wait till then to talk about it if it isn't working out.
+Review Suggest you both sit down together after a week or so of the new routine.
+Wait until then to talk about it if it isn't working out.

-Make sure you acknowledge when she gets it right (e.g. "you let me have a whole telephone conversation without interrupting, thanks Chris that was really helpful"), and use some kind of reward chart to keep a track of her successes.
+Make sure you acknowledge when your child gets it right ("You let me have a whole telephone conversation without interrupting.
+Thank you, that was really helpful") and use some kind of reward chart to keep a track of successes.